WalterZWang/Midea-DR-Project/model/Brick_Schema_Model/README.md

-# Code for the VRF model (Paper Version)
+# Code for the Brick Schema
-This code is used to implement the VRF model paper.
+These codes are used to create and use Brick Schema models.

 ## Structure of Code